Dear the Crypto/Web3 community across the world:

 Total cost for both Goal 1 and 2 above: $915,968 (~16btc).

-(Note: I created this website in 2024 when the price of bitcoin was $57k, that is how I got 16btc.
-Since the price has now gone up, any extra money we keep will instead be used to support our underlying work with rural poor farmers — providing initial inputs, technical training etc).
+(Note: I created this website in 2024 when the price of bitcoin was $57,000, that is why I set a goal of 16btc.
+Since the price has now gone up, any extra money raised will be used to support our underlying work with rural poor farmers — providing initial inputs, technical training etc.

 Plant ownership: